James Earl Ray: Death

-Before his death, Ray was transferred to the Lois M. DeBerry Special Needs Facility in Nashville, a maximum-security prison with hospital facilities.
+In 1996, Ray was transferred to the Lois M. DeBerry Special Needs Facility in Nashville, a maximum-security prison with hospital facilities.

 Ray died on April 23, 1998, at the age of 70, at the Nashville Memorial Hospital in Madison, Tennessee, from complications related to kidney disease and liver failure caused by hepatitis C, having served twenty-nine years in prison.
 His brother Jerry told CNN that his brother did not want to be buried or have his final resting place in the United States because of the way the government had treated him.
 His body was cremated and his ashes were flown to Ireland, the home of his maternal family's ancestors.
 The funeral was held at the Metropolitan Interdenominational Church in Nashville.

 Ten years later, Ray's other brother, John Larry Ray, co-authored a book with Lyndon Barsten titled Truth At Last: The Untold Story Behind James Earl Ray and the Assassination of Martin Luther King Jr.